-The "traditional" college student is thought to be between the ages of 18-22.
+The typical student is between the ages of 18-21.
 However, this university appears to attract a majority of older students.
-At A T Still University of Health Sciences, 0.1% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank A T Still University of Health Sciences #2,283 in the nation for student age diversity.
+At A T Still University of Health Sciences, 0.2% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank A T Still University of Health Sciences #3,318 in the nation for student age diversity.

 A T Still University of Health Sciences Age Diversity Chart

-Analyze the age distribution of A T Still University of Health Sciences undergraduates with the following chart.
+Analyze the age distribution of A T Still University of Health Sciences students with the following chart.

 Questions About Diversity

 - What do we mean when we talk about diversity in college?